About MCAS Beaufort

 MCAS Beaufort includes three components: a 6,949-acre main site with two runways, the 971-acre Laurel Bay Family Housing area, both within the boundaries of the City of Beaufort, and the 33,834-acre Townsend Bombing Range, an air-to-ground bombing range located in Georgia, which allows Fightertown pilots to train for air-ground combat.

-Nicknamed “Fightertown East,” MCAS Beaufort is the home of the Marine Corps’ Atlantic Coast fixed-wing, fighter-attached aircraft assets.
-Marine Aircraft Group 31 (MAG-31) is part of the 2nd Marine Aircraft Wing (MAW) headquartered at MCAS Cherry Point, NC and is currently comprised of five F/A-18 Squadrons, one F-35B training squadron, an aviation logistics squadron, and a wing support detachment.
-The Hornet squadrons, also known as "gun squadrons," are VMFA-115, ' '251, '312, as well as VMFA(AW)-224 and '533.
-MCAS Beaufort’s first F-35B Joint Strike Fighters, VMFAT-501, arrived in July 2014 and will eventually consist of 88 fighters representing one quarter of the Marine Corps’ entire new fleet of 340 F-35Bs.
-Marine Aviation Logistics Squadron 31 (MALS-31) provides aviation logistics support, guidance, planning and direction to MAG squadrons.
-Marine Wing Support Detachment 31 (MWSD-31) provides aviation ground support to enable a composite Marine Aircraft Group (MAG) and supporting or attached elements of the Marine Air Control Group (MACG) to conduct expeditionary operations.
+Nicknamed “Fightertown East,” MCAS Beaufort is the home of the Marine Corps’ Atlantic Coast fixed-wing, fighter-attack aircraft assets.
+Marine Aircraft Group 31 (MAG-31) is part of the 2nd Marine Aircraft Wing (MAW) headquartered at MCAS Cherry Point, N.C. and is currently comprised of four F/A-18 Hornet Squadrons, two F-35B Lightning II training squadrons, an aviation logistics squadron, and a wing support detachment.
+The Hornet squadrons are VMFA-115, '312, as well as VMFA(AW)-224 and '533.
+MCAS Beaufort is home to two F-35B training squadrons: VMFAT-501, The Warlords, and VMFAT-502, The Flying Nightmares.
+Marine Aviation Logistics Squadron 31 (MALS-31) which provides aviation logistics support, guidance, planning and direction to MAG-31 squadrons.
+Marine Wing Support Detachment 273 (MWSD-273) provides aviation ground support to enable a MAG and supporting elements of the Marine Air Control Group (MACG) to conduct expeditionary operations.